-An individual had an interest in IRA (a traditional IRA) but the individual failed to made a withholding election with respect to this interest in the IRA, and the applicable state law requires the IRA trustee to pay the individual’s interest in the IRA to the state’s unclaimed property fund under which a claim for property may be made by the owner.
+An individual had an interest in an IRA (a traditional IRA) but the individual failed to make a withholding election with respect to this interest in the IRA, and the applicable state law requires the IRA trustee to pay the individual’s interest in the IRA to the state’s unclaimed property fund under which a claim for property may be made by the owner.
 In 2018, the trustee paid over the individual’s interest in the IRA (a value of $1,000) to the state’s unclaimed property fund.

 The IRS in the revenue ruling concluded that the payment made by the trustee of the individual’s interest in the IRA to the state’s unclaimed property fund was subject to federal income tax withholding under section 3405 and also to reporting under section 408(i).